Oliewijzer – voor ieder huidtype een passende olie

 Mature skin

-Aging is something we see quickly in the condition of the skin.
+Aging is something we quickly see in the condition of the skin.
 As we age, the elasticity of the skin decreases.
-This results in a softer skin.
-The skin can also become duller and pigment spots can appear.
+This results in sagging skin.
+The skin may also become duller and pigment spots may appear.
 With the right skin care you can slow down this process.
-You can use rosehip oil to prevent and/or partially remedy the sagging skin.
+You can use rosehip oil to prevent and/or partly remedy sagging skin.
 This oil promotes the elasticity of the skin.

 Read more